History of the Program

 The next significant change to the residency program occurred in 1980 when the length of rotations at the VA Hospital and Newington Children’s Hospital were shortened to six months each.
 This allowed for four residents to always be at MHMH while the other two were offsite.
 1984 saw perhaps the most significant change that has occurred in orthopaedic training when the ABOS increased the required years of devoted orthopaedic surgery training from three to four.
 The final three-year orthopaedic class and the first four-year orthopaedic class of residents were selected to begin training in 1984.
 By 1986, Dr. Hall turned over the reins of the residency program to Dr. Phil Bernini who stayed in this position until 1988 when he assumed the chairmanship of the section.
 Dr. Jim Murphy assumed the position of program director at that time.
 By 1990, the attending staff members had swelled to eight with the additions of Drs.
 Shirreffs, Bernini, Murphy, Nutting, and Carr over the previous fifteen years.
 After thirty-three years of the fifty-seven year history of the Dartmouth-Hitchcock Residency Training Program, there had been forty-four residents who had started and completed the program.

 October 5, 1991 was a historical day for Dartmouth-Hitchcock Medical Center as the entire institution moved from the 100 year old campus in Hanover to a new million square foot complex, four miles away in Lebanon.
-The Spine Center at DHMC opened in 1997 and created an innovative, comprehensive, multispecialty approach to the care of spine patients.
+The Spine Center (now called the Center for Pain and Spine) at DHMC opened in 1997 and created an innovative, comprehensive, multispecialty approach to the care of spine patients.
 The development was under the guidance of Dr. James Weinstein who had joined the clinical staff of DHMC orthopaedics in 1996 after completing a master’s degree at the Center for Evaluative Clinical Sciences (CECS) at Dartmouth Medical School.
 This program would soon become a core element of the Dartmouth Orthopaedic Training Program.
 Our first residents to start and complete the CECS program and receive their master’s degrees during their five-year residency were Drs.
 Scott Sporer and Randall Schultz in 2001 and 2002.

 1998 saw a change in the PGY-1 intern year made by the ABOS.
 A mandate to complete month long rotations on various subspecialty services, including up to three months in orthopaedics, was introduced.
 Several years prior to this change (1994), the section had made the decision to join the National Residency Match Program, selecting residents directly out of medical school, making Dartmouth one of the last programs in the country to make this change.
 1998 also was a year of change in leadership of the residency program, as Dr. Jim Murphy stepped down to pursue other administrative duties and Dr. Charlie Carr took on the challenges of residency program director.
 The Spine Patient Outcomes Research Trial (SPORT), a multicenter study based out of DHMC, designed to address the need for high-quality, prospectively collected data on the operative and non-operative treatment of spinal conditions began in 1999.
 This project allowed for the initiation of many research projects by our orthopaedic residents and brought DHMC orthopaedics national and international recognition.
 In 2001, our program added a third resident position.
 The approval of the “extra” resident was coupled with our new Orthopaedic Physician Leadership Training Program at Dartmouth and completion of a sixth year, obtaining a master’s degree at the CECS focusing on evidence based medicine and health care policy.
 The first resident admitted to the new program was in 2001.
 The chairmanship of the section of orthopaedics changed hands in 2002.
 Dr. Phil Bernini stepped down from the position after serving for fifteen years.
 Dr. James Weinstein assumed the role as section chair in July 2002 and his first accomplishment was to successfully gain institutional acceptance for orthopaedic surgery to become its own department.
 He also led a restructuring of the new department and residency program into clinical and academic programs that were subspecialty team-based.